 C. difficile produces toxins A and B which contribute to the development of CDAD.
 Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
-CDAD must be considered in all patients who present with diarrhea following antibiotic use.
+CDAD must be considered in all patients who present with diarrhea following the use of antibacterial drugs.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.

-If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
-Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.
+If CDAD is suspected or confirmed, ongoing use of antibacterial drugs not directed against C. difficile may need to be discontinued.
+Appropriate fluid and electrolyte management, protein supplementation, antibacterial treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.